 Go to “Calendar Settings”, find the iCal link.
 It may take a few minutes for the link to start working, but once it does, download it, and then turn off public sharing.

-There is a small risk that somebody else loads your calendar while its public, so if this concerns you, then save the events individually.
+There is a chance that somebody else loads your calendar while its public.
+An alternative which avoids making the calendar public would be to save the events individually instead.

 Exporting from Google Drive is nice and simple.
 Select all of your files (Shift+Click):